 In this form of social engineering scam, fraudsters represent themselves as legitimate representatives of a bank or other organization in order to trick users into making a transaction or money transfer.
 These are not technical-based attacks.
 Social engineers rely on elaborate and very clever scripts to gain people’s confidence and trust so they willingly disclose confidential information.
 After convincing a victim of the urgent need to move funds, the victim then logs into their account.
 Under the guidance of the fraudster, the user initiates a transfer, following instructions to enter details like payee, payment amount, and more.
 Once complete, the victim completes a fully authorized transfer that goes undetected by fraud tools.
 Once sent to the scammer’s account, funds are nearly always irretrievable.

-Fraud Prevention with Behavioral Biometrics
+Detecting Social Engineering Scams with Behavioral Biometrics